top of page

 QUALITIES

-Breathing is central to the practice, but most students think that breathing is simply breathing in and out with an audible sound called Ujaï.
+Breathing is at the heart of the practice, but most students think that breathing is as simple as inhaling and exhaling with an audible sound called Ujaï.
 The fact is, when we ask them to focus on the breath according to their understanding, they are reminded of how demanding this process is and how much attention it requires.
 But is this enough?
 The process requires much more than saying that the breath is central to the practice.
 Once we put all the elements in place, we see that it's a much more involved process than it first appeared.

 • Any unnecessary action is a source of distraction